Feynman and Pauling Video Snippets

 Spaghetti Stumps The Chief.
 150KB, 60 secs

 The seemingly simple problem was succinctly posed by Hillis as "Why does spaghetti break in 3 pieces?"
 Well, it doesn't always break in exactly 3 peices, but it happens often enough that many children and adults have probably wondered about it.
-Such a simple observation defying explanation from a great physicist sparked the interest of a lot of people - especially Feynman fans.
+Such a simple observation defying explanation from a great physicist sparked interest from many people - especially Feynman fans.
 At the bottom of this page you can see newsgroup posts from 1993 wondering about it in response to the Nova program.
-In 1998, I made a feeble attempt at illucidating the vibrations with a camcorder, trying to determine which way the pieces were spinning.
-Of course the pictures were blurry and it was difficult to see the direction of the middle piece spinning and which end broke first.
-The problem and persuit of the solution is "in the spirit" of Feynman by combining a simple problem that potentially strikes at the core of a larger group of problems, humility towards our lack of understanding, and fun.
-An illucidation of the solution was provided in 2005 by a January 2005 research paper followed by an August 2005 paper, both in Physical Review Letters.
-This sparked media coverage, the best of which was in Science News
+An illucidation of the spaghetti solution was provided in 2005 by a January 2005 research paper followed by an August 2005 paper, both in Physical Review Letters.
+This sparked media coverage, the best of which was in Science News.

 Other Feynman Videos